I spent 3 weeks of quarantine trying to learn something new. Here’s what happened

 Many of us restless souls would be taking the edutainment plunge together.

-Scrolling through the three sites for courses I wanted to take felt much different than toggling between streaming services for movies and TV shows.
+Scrolling through the three sites felt much different than toggling between streaming services for movies and TV shows.
 Each one offered a new possibility for which direction my downtime might go for the next three weeks.
 Unlike mainlining Boardwalk Empire, I would do more than sit there, glazed over, processing plot points while trawling Twitter.
-Whatever I chose would be an interactive experience.
+Whatever series I chose would be an interactive extravaganza.

 There were courses on everything from audio engineering to home gardening to creating, launching, and selling profitable online courses.
 It’s like that old saying, “Give a man a profitable online course, and he will learn.
 Teach a man to create, launch, and sell profitable online courses . . .”

 I started bookmarking classes that seemed best for the moment (read the room, Stephen Curry Teaches Basketball), cracked my knuckles, and prepared to self-actualize.